 The observations represented here are from diverse plasma conditions using a variety of techniques (dominant ion heating, dominant electron heating, varying degrees of electron-ion coupling, different levels of toroidal field ripple, etc.), yet there are remarkable similarities in the observations.
-The results of the intrinsic rotation observations from the six different devices outlined above represents a range of minor radius from 0.21 m (C-Mod) to 1.25 m (JET), major radius from 0.67 m (C-Mod) to 3.4 m (JT-60U), B_T from 1.4 T (TCV) to 5.4 T (C-Mod) and I_p from 0.3 MA (TCV) to 3.0 MA (JET), covering roughly a factor of five in these parameters.
-The range of the maximum intrinsic V{φ} observed varies from 30 km/s (20 kRad/s in DIII-D) to 130 km/s (200 kRad/s in C-Mod), and W_p from 0.04 MJ (TCV) to 4 MJ (JET).
+The results of the intrinsic rotation observations from the six different devices outlined above are summarized in Table 1.
+This represents a range of minor radius from 0.21 m (C-Mod) to 1.25 m (JET), major radius from 0.67 m (C-Mod) to 3.4 m (JT-60U), toroidal magnetic field from 1.4 T (TCV) to 5.4 T (C-Mod) and plasma current from 0.3 MA (TCV) to 3.0 MA (JET), covering roughly a factor of five in these parameters.
+The range of the maximum intrinsic rotation velocity observed varies from 30 km/s (20 kRad/s in DIII-D) to 130 km/s (200 kRad/s in C-Mod), and stored energy from 0.04 MJ (TCV) to 4 MJ (JET).
 Obviously the stored energy has an important contribution from the plasma volume.
 One goal of this paper is to predict the level of intrinsic rotation expected in certain ITER operational schemes.
-In a first attempt to combine the results from different devices, the scalings of the impurity toroidal rotation velocity $\Delta V{\phi} \propto \Delta W_p/I_p$ from C-Mod (Fig.2 of Ref.[29]), Tore Supra (Fig.3 of Ref.[22]) and DIII-D (Fig.3 of Ref.[27]) have been reproduced on the same scale in Fig.1.
+In a first attempt to combine the results from different devices, the scalings of the impurity toroidal rotation velocity $\Delta V{\phi} \propto \Delta W_p/I_p$ from C-Mod (Fig.2 of Ref.[31]), Tore Supra (Fig.3 of Ref.[23]) and DIII-D (Fig.3 of Ref.[28]) have been reproduced on the same scale in Fig.1.
 While the scalings are all similar, the best fit slopes are in the ratios of 100:43:7; this presumably contains some machine size scaling information, and will be explored in the next section.